jssql1234/docs-sqlacc/docs/integration/e-commerce/tiktok.md

      ![16](../../../static/img/integration/e-commerce/tiktok/16.png)

-     If you decide to use the same item code as Tiktok Shop Sku, click on select All records -> press on Post button for the first time so system will remember the settings.
+     If you decide to use the same item code as Tiktok Shop SKU, click on select All records → press on Post button for the first time so system will remember the settings.

      ![17](../../../static/img/integration/e-commerce/tiktok/17.png)